Abigail Brand: All-New, All-Different Marvel

 Beginning in January 2016, Brand is a supporting character in the ninth volume of Captain Marvel, written by Agent Carter showrunners Tara Butters and Michele Fazekas with artwork by Kris Anka, as part of the All-New, All-Different Marvel initiative.
 The series, set eight months after Secret Wars, features Abigail as the Lieutenant Commander of the new Alpha Flight Space Station, working directly under Captain Marvel.
-Abigail is openly hostile towards Carol and it is revealed by Puck that Brand had turned down the role of Commander.
+Abigail is openly hostile towards Carol Danvers and Puck reveals that Brand had turned down the role of Commander.

-In the aftermath of "Empyre," Abigail Brand attends the reception of Hulkling and Wiccan and also asks Hulkling if she may have a word with Captain Marvel.
-He allows it.
-Abigail tells Captain Marvel about how the Alpha Flight Space Program didn't detect the Cotati operating in the Blue Area of the Moon.
+In the aftermath of "Empyre", Brand attends the wedding reception of Hulkling and Wiccan.
 She also states that the Alpha Flight Space Program cannot function as a team if they are "caught in the loop."
-As Hulkling tries to break up the discussion, Abigail Brand announces her resignation from the Alpha Flight Space Program.
-In a flashforward, Abigail Brand is leading her own team.
-She finds a weakened Hulkling in the ruins claiming that she made something better as she orders Hulkling to come with her.
+As Hulkling tries to break up the discussion, Abigail announces her resignation from the Alpha Flight Space Program.
+In a flashforward, Abigail is seen leading her own team.